-If you listen to this piece at 6:16, there’s a particularly lovely and tragic chord progression.
+If you listen to this piece at 6:16, there’s a particularly beautiful and tragic chord progression.
 It’s in the key of E-flat, but I transposed it into C for ease of understanding:

-I mentally refer to this progression as the Willie Nelson turnaround, because I first heard it in his classic tune “I’d Have To Be Crazy” (written not by Willie, but by Steven Fromholz.)
-I had the pleasure of performing this many times back in my country music days, and it makes a great lullaby for Milo.
+I mentally refer to this progression as the Willie Nelson turnaround, because I first heard it in his classic recording of “I’d Have To Be Crazy”, written not by Willie, but by Steven Fromholz.
+I had the pleasure of performing this tune many times back in my country music days, and it makes a great lullaby for my kids.

 The version of the progression in “I’d Have To Be Crazy” uses a different harmonic rhythm, and starts on the I chord instead of vi, but the emotional effect is the same.
 Willie’s tune is in E, but again, I transposed into C for easier comparison.